More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty: Introduction

-\textbf{EDU Sampling for PRM Training:} We propose an entropy-driven uncertainty (EDU) sampling strategy to automatically generate diverse and informative step-level data, which is directly used to train Process Reward Models.
-This approach eliminates the need for costly human or LLM annotation and enables scalable and high-quality supervision.
+\textbf{EDU Sampling for PRM Training.} We propose an entropy-driven uncertainty (EDU) sampling strategy to automatically generate diverse and informative step-level data.
+Unlike prior PRMs such as Qwen2.5-Math-PRM, which require LLM or symbolic supervision at \emph{every} intermediate step, EDU-PRM only relies on final-answer correctness.
+Fragment-level rewards are inferred automatically via Monte Carlo aggregation, without any step-wise human or LLM labeling.